tjuzek/om-uid/README.md

 ## License

-The materials in this repository are licensed under [license name/version].
+The materials in this repository are licensed under [license name].
 Please see the LICENSE.md file for more information.